bruceravel/demeter/documentation/Athena/import/columns.rst

 -  chi(k) : |chi| (k) data, that is data that have already been background subtracted from |mu| (E)

--  xmu.dat : the xmu.dat file from FEFF
+-  xmu.dat : the xmu.dat file from :demeter:`feff`

 .. _fig-importtypes: